Patients' testimonials | IOA Madrid

 From here we would like to thank Alfonso for the confidence placed in our team and his kindness to answer these questions.

-María Pérez and her family have been patients at Innova Ocular IOA Madrid for some years.
+María Pérez and her family have been patients at Miranza IOA Madrid for some years.
 Their eyesight history has been somewhat more complicated than normal and a few months ago she was operated of myopia and astigmatism.
 On one of her check-ups we asked her if she could answer some questions and she was kind enough to do so, for which we are most grateful.

 - Maria, What operation did you undergo?